-As you navigate parenthood, especially as a first-time parent, there are many things to consider for your child and their health.
+As you navigate parenthood, you should consider several things for your child and their health.
 The doctor is there to deliver your baby, and you’ve likely scheduled appointments with the pediatrician already.
 These doctors have been with you and your child every step of the way.

 What about the dentist, though?
 Babies don’t have teeth when they’re born, and the teeth they do get come in fairly slowly.
 A baby doesn’t all of a sudden have a complete set of teeth.
-However, when your child does start to show signs of teething, you’ll want to make an appointment with the dentist as well.
+However, when your child does start to show signs of teething, you’ll want to make an appointment with the dentist.
 Is there a specific age for a first dental cleaning?

 When to Have the First Dental Visit

 A baby’s teeth are just as important as an adult’s teeth.
-You know that they’ll lose them later on in life, but a dental appointment is about more than just those pearly whites.
-Think about when you go to the dentist — your dentist examines your teeth, gums, tongue and even the insides of your teeth through x-rays.
+Though they’ll lose them later on in life, a dental appointment is about more than just those pearly whites.
+Think about what happens when you go to the dentist.
+Your dentist examines your teeth, gums, tongue and even the insides of your teeth through x-rays.

-That first set of teeth has to be strong and healthy so your baby can begin to chew foods and use their teeth to start talking.
+That first set of teeth has to be healthy so your baby can begin to chew foods and talk.
 Plus, the primary set of teeth serves as a placeholder for your child’s adult teeth.
 This is all to say that dental care right from the beginning is extremely important for your child’s development.

-As suggested by the American Dental Association, you should take your baby for their first dental visit once their first tooth starts showing, and it should be no later than when your child turns one.
-Although you take your child for the first dental appointment once their teeth start coming through, the first visit usually doesn’t involve a tooth cleaning.
+According to the American Dental Association, your baby’s first dental visit should be once their first tooth starts showing.
+It should be no later than when your child turns one.
+The first visit usually doesn’t involve a tooth cleaning.
 If it does, it’s very mild.

-During the first appointment for your child and the dentist, the dentist will likely do a complete examination of your child’s oral health.
+During the first appointment, the dentist will likely do a complete examination of your child’s oral health.
 The dentist may look at the jawline, gums, tooth bites and oral tissues.
 With more information on your child’s oral health, the dentist can recommend how you can clean your child’s teeth at home and what will be best for your child’s diet to ensure healthy growth and development of the primary teeth.

 Regular cleanings will usually begin after the first appointment when your child is at least 12 months old.
 Taking your child to the dentist every six months will be the best practice for their future with their dental hygiene.
-A more involved cleaning will happen when your child is a toddler, around the age of three, when they can sit still for a more extended period.
+A more involved cleaning will happen when your child is a toddler.
+It’ll happen around the age of three, when they can sit still for a longer time.